 - Experience developing and delivering programming and training events for immigrants, refugees, farmworkers, and other communities of Spanish-speaking farmers

-- Website management experience is preferred
+- Back-end website management experience

 Education & Experience